 Looking for a new job after a transplant can be exciting, but it can also be nerve-wracking.
 Some people worry about telling their employer about their medical history, or you may feel that your confidence needs a boost after time away from work.

 When you’re applying for a job, you’re protected from discrimination by equality law.
 You’re under no obligation to tell them anything about your medical history, health or disability.
+If you see the ‘disability confident’ symbol in job adverts or an organisation’s website you can be assured that they don’t discriminate against disabled people when recruiting.

 But they may ask some questions during the recruitment process to make sure they are not discriminating against you in any way, and check if there are any ways to support you during application or interview.
 For example, if you have sight problems, they must make sure that any application forms or tests you need are available in different formats.